Planning Permission Rules for Single-Storey Extensions in Cardiff: Your Complete Guide

 • Overall site coverage: Your extension shouldn’t take up more than 50% of the original garden area

-• Projections: Verandas, balconies, or raised platforms are not allowed under PDR
+• Projections: verandas, balconies, or raised platforms are not allowed under PDR

 Planning permission: extensions